 - Cultural psychiatry

 - Sleep disorders

 - Virtual simulation environments

 Residents in the education track are considering a career in academic psychiatry with a focus on teaching and are looking for enhanced teaching opportunities during their residency training.
-Components of the education track include teaching in the first, second and third year doctoring courses and second year psychopathology course to medical students, invitation to the Department's education retreat, mentorship from prominent educators in the department, and participation in faculty development programs for junior teaching faculty offered by the UC Davis School of Medicine.
-Click here to view an article from Academic Psychiatry regarding clinician-educator tracks for residents.
+Components of the education track include teaching in medical student doctoring courses, mentorship from prominent educators in the department, and participation in faculty development programs for junior teaching faculty offered by the UC Davis School of Medicine.
+Applicants interested in the education track should contact Alan Koike, M.D. at firstname.lastname@example.org.